YashDawange/interrupt-handler-Yash/BACKCHANNEL_TECHNICAL_DEEP_DIVE.md

         if text and len(split_words(text)) < opt.min_interruption_words:
             return  # Not enough words

-    # BACKCHANNEL DETECTION
+    # BACKCHANNEL DETECTION - MUST ANALYZE BEFORE ANY PAUSE/INTERRUPT
     interrupt_handler = opt.interrupt_handler
-    if (
-        interrupt_handler is not None
-        and text
-        and self._current_speech is not None
+    if interrupt_handler is not None and self._current_speech is not None:
+        # KEY FIX #1: No transcript yet?
+Return early, wait for STT
-        and not self._current_speech.interrupted
+        if not text:
-        and self._current_speech.allow_interruptions
-    ):
+            return  # ← Don't pause without transcript!

+        if self._current_speech.interrupted or not self._current_speech.allow_interruptions:
+            return

         agent_state = self._session.agent_state

         # Analyze the transcript